juansebm/cotrisa_web_scraper/README.md

   - selenium
   - geckodriver (for Firefox browser)

+You can download the last geckodriver version from https://github.com/mozilla/geckodriver/releases

 ## Customization

 You can customize the script to your needs by adjusting the grain options in the *grano_options* list in the script.